-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - Palliative care and hospice providers for patients who need comfort care.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.

-Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as a member of our plan.
+If you do choose to use a PCP, your PCP will provide most of your care and will help arrange or coordinate the rest of the covered services you get as a plan member.
+Your PCP may refer you to a specialist, but you can go to any specialist in our network without a referral.